 Next, I’ll perform the hypothesis test.
 Depending on your statistical software, the Welch’s procedure might be a separate command, or you may need to tell the software to not assume equal variances.
 The Welch’s ANOVA output is below.

 The output for Welch’s ANOVA is relatively similar to the Classic test.
 Although, you’ll notice that it does not contain the usual analysis of variance table.
 Like interpreting any hypothesis test, compare the p-value to your significance level to determine whether the differences between the means are statistically significant.
 For our example results, the very low P-value indicates that these results are statistically significant.
+Our sample evidence provides sufficient evidence to conclude that the means of all groups are not equal in the population.

 The Games-Howell post hoc test is most like Tukey’s method for Classic ANOVA.
 Both procedures do the following: